 A place-based research agenda prioritises innovative and locally-defined solutions to contemporary problems.
 In health, education, justice, linguistics and many other fields, attention to place enables the development of sustainable relationships based on reciprocity and collaboration.

-Teams will describe research, or teaching and learning projects that include ongoing Indigenous partnerships and place-based engagement.
-Presentations will focus on the relationship development that underpins research outcomes or translation, for example:
+Teams described research, or teaching and learning projects that include ongoing Indigenous partnerships and place-based engagement.
+Presentations focused on the relationship development that underpins research outcomes or translation, for example:

 - Projects which respond to community needs and priorities, or which support community-driven research agenda